-The NZ Sotheby's International Realty Hawke's Bay Marathon is run under Drug Free Sport NZ Authority Regulations and the competitive and administrative rules of Athletics New Zealand.
+The Runaway Hawke's Bay Marathon is run under Drug Free Sport NZ Authority Regulations and the competitive and administrative rules of Athletics New Zealand.
 Athletes should read and understand these rules and regulations prior to race day.
 Failure to adhere to these rules and regulations may result in disqualification from the event.

-Your event Race Bags will be transported to the Event Hub at Elephant Hill Estate & Winery and will be available for you to collect when you complete your race.
-Please collect your bag by 4:30pm Saturday 14 May before you leave the Event Hub.
+Your event Gear Bags will be transported to the Event Hub at Elephant Hill Estate & Winery and will be available for you to collect when you complete your race.
+Please collect your bag by 4:30pm Saturday 26 August before you leave the Event Hub.
 Any remaining gear will be donated to Charity.

 Race day checklist